reu/fibaas/README.md

 * [Happstack Lite](https://github.com/Happstack/happstack-lite)

 All the exectuables are built with maximum optimization, concurrency support, and a increased GC allocation size, as the GHC default's (512 Kb) is pretty unrealistic for production servers.
 Consult the `fibaas.cabal` file for details.

+The tests were run on a Retina Macbook Pro i5@2.6GHz and 8GB RAM using [wrk](https://github.com/wg/wrk):

+    $ wrk -c 64 -d 30s http://localhost:4000/10

 ### Scotty